guang/stargazer/README.md

 ## Background
 Starcraft II is a real-time strategy game released by Blizzard Entertainment in 2010.
-In addition to having a large user base with **XXX** active players world wide, Starcraft II has an exciting competitive scene - Just this last year, the finals of one of the top tournaments, the World Champion Series, were broadcasted live on ESPN (not to mention the $1.6 million total prize pool).
+In addition to having a large user base with 300,000 active players world wide, Starcraft II has an exciting competitive scene - Just this last year, the finals of one of the top tournaments, the World Champion Series, were broadcasted live on ESPN (not to mention the $1.6 million total prize pool).